jeffam/mxflow/README.md

 - Add charts showing round-trip performance over time
 - Save the server configuration in the datastore and allow it to be modified without re-deploying the app
+- Consider a switch from cron to the task queue api for testing of failed probes